ethereum/ethereum-org-website/src/content/glossary/index.md

 The block validation rules that full nodes follow to stay in consensus with other nodes.
 Not to be confused with [consensus](#consensus).

+### Considered for Inclusion (CFI) {#cfi}

+A Core [EIP](#eip) which is not yet active on Mainnet, and client developers are generally positive towards the idea.
+Assuming it meets all the requirements for mainnet inclusion, it could potentially be included in a network upgrade (not necessarily the next one).

 ### Constantinople fork {#constantinople-fork}

 The second part of the [Metropolis](#metropolis) stage, originally planned for mid-2018.
 Expected to include a switch to a hybrid [proof-of-work](#pow)/[proof-of-stake](#pos) consensus algorithm, among other changes.